mcfedr/awspushbundle/README.md

 You can skip `credentials` if you have want the Aws SDK to get credentials indirectly, either from [environment](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#environment-credentials) or [ec2 role](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#using-iam-roles-for-amazon-ec2-instances).

+If you don't set the `fcm` flag then android messages will sent in a format compatible with GCM, i.e. the `notification` field will not be set.
+It is `false` by default for backwards compatibility of this bundle.

 ## Usage